1 in 7 households in our area experience food insecurity.

-The Nipissing and Area Food Roundtable has created a Letter template for you to use for local advocacy efforts.
-The letter calls for increased household incomes to reduce food insecurity in our community and ensure dignified and secure access to food.
+The Nipissing and Area Food Roundtable has created a letter template that can be used to bring this issue to the attention of our local decision makers.
+The letter calls for increased incomes to reduce food insecurity in our community, to ensure dignified and secure access to food.
 Feel free to add your own lived experience and/or additional comments to the letter.

 Victor Fedeli, MPP Nipissing